 What must my last day worked be if I want to annuitize my ASA under the current INPRS option?

-Your retirement date is the first of the month following your last day worked.
+Your last day in pay status is generally the date most people think of as the day they retire.
+PERF uses an effective date for retirement benefits.
+Your retirement date is the first of the month following your last day in pay status.
 The effective date of the new annuitization approach is Oct.
 1, 2014.

-To annuitize under the current INPRS option, your last day worked can be as late as Aug.
+To annuitize under the current INPRS option, your last day in pay status can be as late as Aug.
 31, 2014, resulting in a Sept.
 1, 2014 retirement date.

-If your last day worked is in Sept.
+If your last day in pay status is in Sept.
 2014, your retirement date will be Oct.
 1, 2014, which is the first day of the new annuitization approach.

 |* New annuity option effective Oct.
 1, 2014.|